NIKHIL0653/Search-Sense/README.md

 2. **Smart Analysis**: AI evaluates and synthesizes information from different perspectives
 3. **Personal Knowledge**: If you have uploaded documents, it searches your knowledge base too
 4. **Structured Answers**: Provides clear, well-organized responses with source references

-### **Document Integration**
-Upload your PDFs, notes, and documents to create a personal knowledge base.
-Search Sense can then answer questions that combine web information with your personal documents for complete, contextual answers.

 ## 🎯 Perfect For